26 Inference for logistic regression

 4th quarter 981 0.78 0.79 0.75

-Somewhat expected, the larger model (see Table 26.5) was able to capture more nuance in the emails which lead to better predictions.
-However, it is not true that adding variables will always lead to better predictions, as correlated or noise variables may dampen the signal from those variables which truly predict the status.
+Somewhat expected, the larger model (see Table 26.6) was able to capture more nuance in the emails which lead to better predictions.
+However, it is not true that adding variables will always lead to better predictions, as correlated or noise variables may dampen the signal from the set of variables that truly predict the status.
 We encourage you to learn more about multiple variable models and cross-validation in your future exploration of statistical topics.

 26.4 Chapter review